SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 You can interact with the service through [automations](/docs/cse/automation-service/automation-service-automations), which execute playbooks.
 [Playbooks](/docs/cse/automation-service/automation-service-playbooks)  are composed of one or more [actions](/docs/cse/automation-service/automation-service-playbooks#add-an-action-node-to-a-playbook) with a workflow that could include parallel actions and logic steps.
 Actions are included with [integrations](/docs/cse/automation-service/automation-service-integrations).
 Sumo Logic provides a number of integrations, actions, and playbooks with the service that you can customize.
 You can also create your own.

+## Differences compared to Cloud SOAR

+The Automation Service differs from Cloud SOAR in the following ways:
+* The Automation Service only supports automated enrichment, notification, and custom action types.
+* Automation Service playbooks can only be triggered from CSE.
+* The Automation Service allows you to execute up to 10,000 actions per day.
+* The Automation Service does not include the incident and case management features from Cloud SOAR.
+* Playbooks, integrations, and actions in this version may differ from those in [Cloud SOAR automation](/docs/cloud-soar/automation/).

 :::info Limited availability
 The Automation Service is available on a limited availability (LA) basis.
+This means the feature is fully implemented and supported, and is available to all customers, but is only deployed in customer environments upon request.
 If you would like the Automation Service enabled in your Cloud SIEM Enterprise environment, contact your Sumo Logic account representative.

-Playbooks, integrations, and actions in this version may differ from those in [Cloud SOAR automation](/docs/cloud-soar/automation/):
-* Playbooks type must be **CSE**.
-* The Automation Service only supports automated enrichment, notification, and custom action types at this time.
-* Actions can run "on-premise" via a [bridge](/docs/cse/automation-service/automation-service-bridge) or can run directly through the Sumo Logic cloud.
-For security and performance reasons, only certified integrations and actions can run directly through the cloud; custom actions must run "on-premise".
-* Cloud SOAR automation [App Central](/docs/cloud-soar/automation/#app-central), where you can browse the full integration and playbook catalog, is not yet connected to the Automation Service.
+Cloud SOAR automation [App Central](/docs/cloud-soar/automation/#app-central), where you can browse the full integration and playbook catalog, is not yet connected to the Automation Service.
 A selection of popular integrations have been added to your environment automatically, but the full list of [available integrations](/docs/cse/automation-service/automation-service-integrations#available-integrations) is included.
 Contact your Sumo Logic account representative if you would like to have one of these integrations added to your environment, if you would like documentation for a specific integration, or if you're interested in an integration that's not listed.
 :::

 ## Benefits